climatica/api-documentation/README.md

 Security Note: The API uses UUIDv4 identifiers to ensure non-correlation between results, enhancing data privacy.

 For detailed request/response schemas, refer to the OpenAPI specification.

+# Getting Started
+## API Key
+For an api key, reach out to API_Support@theclimateriskgroup.com

+For functional testing you will receive a key to relevant Quality Assurance (QA) APIs.

+## About QA Apis
+QA APIs do not have performance or uptime SLAs, however QA APIs have the same or very similar surface area as our Production (PROD) APIs.

+QA APIs are also used for XDI functional testing.

+When functional testing is complete you will migrate to PROD API for performance testing.

+## API documentation
+API documentation is at https://api.climaterisk.qa/index.html

+## Whitelisting
+Please have the following domain whitelisted for functional development against our QA APIs:
+- api.climaterisk.qa

+And when you move performance testing against our PROD APIs,:
+- api.climaterisk.net